 - Regulatory and legal concerns, such as the potential for divulging information before regulations or laws allow it.

 - The loss of intellectual property, like inadvertently sharing internal communications or trade secrets.

 - Fear of a new, unknown and potentially complicated system, especially one that involves less than complete control of the conversations started and opinions shared.

-Effective Risk Management Through Social Media and IM Archiving
+Effective Risk Management in K-12: Social Media and IM Archiving

 With social compliance and monitoring systems in place, school leaders and other stakeholders don’t have to constantly deal with concerns of inadvertently sharing intellectual property or sensitive student data, divulging insider information at an inopportune time or breaking relevant laws and regulations.

 With such systems in place, the major issues that schools have with social media are almost totally removed.

 Here are some social media archiving and monitoring software capabilities to look for: